MBreezy93/Test/README.md

 # Phone Locator Script

-This Python script utilizes a hypothetical API (https://api.example.com/locate/{imei}) to retrieve the location of a mobile device based on its International Mobile Equipment Identity (IMEI) number.
+This Python script utilizes a hypothetical API (https://api.example.com/locate/{35059347455693}) to retrieve the location of a mobile device based on its International Mobile Equipment Identity (35059347455693) number.

 ## Installation & Setup